brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Rogues

 - [Arya Stark from _Game of Thrones_](https://www.youtube.com/watch?v=8DJKZHxXnH8) - Arya is a great example of a Rogue.
-- [Ant Man from MCU](https://www.youtube.com/watch?v=ErWEaNhagwk) - Perhaps an odd example, but Ant Man's fighting style revolves around seemingly disappearing from sight and reappearing with a surprise attack for an opponent.
+- [Ant Man from MCU](https://www.youtube.com/watch?v=ErWEaNhagwk) - Perhaps an odd example, but Ant Man's fighting style revolves around disappearing from sight and reappearing with a surprise attack for an opponent.
 He's not supernaturally strong, but the sneak attacks are powerful.

 ## <a name="Sorcerer"></a>Sorcerer

-Sorcerers are arcane casters—straight-up magic users with a variety of spells for attack, defense, and utility (though not many support options).
+Sorcerers are arcane casters—straight-up magic users with a variety of spells for attack, defense, and utility (though not many support options, except for the Divine Soul subclass).
 Where they shine is in using sorcery points to bend the rules of magic—for instance, to cast a spell without anyone noticing or make some of their spells stronger.
 Flavor-wise, sorcerers are born with magical ability and often struggle early in life learning to control it.
-They make excellent blasters, so if you’re looking for an offensive spellcaster, this may be it.
+They make excellent [blasters](/5e-build-guides/blaster-caster-builds/), so if you’re looking for an offensive spellcaster, this may be it.

 Difficulty: ★★★☆☆